ehmicky/terminal-theme/README.md

 }
 ```

+## User theme

-Users can override it using a `terminal-theme.yml` in the current or any parent
+Users can override the `defaultTheme` by creating a `terminal-theme.yml` in the
-directory:
+current or any parent directory.

 ```yml
 error: yellow bold